cartoonist: Robert Crumb

 Like stone.

 Can you explain the openings and closings of this valve?
 If so, explain it to me.
-Meanwhile, maybe you should think twice before joking about the workings of such a nuclear engine about which you and I know so very little.
+Meanwhile, maybe people should think twice before joking about the workings of such a nuclear engine about which they and I know so very little.

-Another thing that repulses me about sexual jokes is that they reduce and reinforce sex to a series of slapstick meat puppet cartoons.
-They degrade the mystery and potential for beauty, soulful eros, intimacy and love.
-The jokes are worse that unerotic they are anti-erotic if you accept the definition of eros as oceanic merger with another.
-The characters in the jokes are interchangeable stereotypes, caricatures rather than individualized people.
+Another thing that repulses me about sexual jokes is that they reduce and reinforce sex to a series of slapstick meat-puppet cartoons.
+They degrade the mystery and potential for beauty, soulful Eros, intimacy, and love.
+The jokes are worse than unerotic; they are anti-erotic if you accept the definition of Eros as an oceanic merger with another.
+The characters in the jokes are interchangeable stereotypes and caricatures rather than individualized people.
 Also, promiscuity, the current reigning norm in Western culture, is reinforced.
 People who joke about sex tend to think that explicit talk is daring or avant-garde, as if they were daring to rebel from Victorian convention, when actually it is the same old, same old, a scratchy, golden oldie that has been playing monotonously in the background for many decades.
-Promiscuity does not just mean careless sex with multiple partners, it also, at least for me, means careless explicit sex talk, sharing intimate details about even long term partnerships in group settings, public displays of affection, jokey homoerotic photos posted to Facebook,* etc. It means that you thoughtlessly act out this mysterious, dangerous drive in public in any of a number of banal and stereotyped ways.
+Promiscuity does not just mean careless sex with multiple partners, it also, at least for me, means careless explicit sex talk, sharing intimate details about even long-term partnerships in group settings, public displays of affection, jokey homoerotic photos posted to Facebook,* etc. It means that you thoughtlessly act out this mysterious, dangerous drive in public in any of a number of banal and stereotyped ways.

 *(see: Anti-homophobic Homoerotic Joking—a Positive Mutation of the Millennial Generation? for an instance where I take a more positive view of a particular kind of sex jokes that have recently erupted on Facebook and elsewhere)

-When I was a high school English teacher in the 80s and 90s I would often find myself in a faculty lounge where colleagues, middle aged teachers, would be drinking coffee and bantering back and forth with these off-color jokes, which were often lazily flirtatious and embarrassingly self-disclosing.
-They seemed to find what they were doing amusing and witty, but to me it was like walking into what I thought was a fairly neutral space where I might do some paperwork only to find that a series of autopsies were being performed by drunken comedians.
-To anyone with an ounce of psychological discernment, people were disclosing the gross workings of their sexual neuroses, and to my perception these were like X-rays of their inner malignancies being displayed as a series of garishly colored cartoons, with gross, anatomically correct cartoon characters.
-The teachers’ view of sex, was not in the slightest degree more elevated from that of the hormone-driven high school kids.
+When I was a high school English teacher in the 80s and 90s, I would often find myself in a faculty lounge where colleagues, middle-aged teachers, were drinking coffee and bantering back and forth with these off-color jokes, which were often lazily flirtatious and embarrassingly self-disclosing.
+They seemed to find what they were doing amusing and witty, but to me it was like walking into what I thought was a fairly neutral space where I might do some paperwork only to find that a series of gruesome autopsies were being performed by drunken comedians.
+To anyone with an ounce of psychological discernment, people were disclosing the gross workings of their sexual neuroses.
+To my perception, these were like shadow X-rays of their inner malignancies displayed as a series of garishly colored cartoons, with gross, anatomically correct cartoon characters.
+The teachers’ view of sex was not in the slightest degree more elevated from that of the hormone-driven high school kids.

-Jokes to tend to thoughtlessly vent into public spaces a variety of neurotic tensions and obsessions, when it would be better if we contained them, transformed them inwardly, metamorphic work that can be depotentiated via public spillage.
-Sometimes we need inward tension to be creative and dynamic.
+Jokes tend to thoughtlessly vent into public spaces a variety of neurotic tensions and obsessions when it would be better if we contained them.
+It would be better if we worked on our anxious, messy content within rather than spilling it out.
+We need inward tension to be creative and dynamic.

-Our promiscuous spillage is not just via jokes, it is also the American cult of confession that has celebrities disclosing their private affairs on Oprah’s couch, and noncelebrities seeking embarrassing self-disclosure on reality shows, the Maury Povich show, etc.
+Our promiscuous spillage is not just via jokes, it is also the American cult of confession that has celebrities disclosing their private affairs on Oprah’s couch, and noncelebrities pursuing embarrassing self-disclosure on social media.

-Promiscuous spillage may create a brief buzz of excitement, but ultimately leads to a deadening of feeling like the ever-diminishing stimulation of a series of hits from the crack pipe.
+Promiscuous spillage may create a brief buzz, but ultimately leads to a deadening of feeling like the ever-diminishing stimulation of a series of hits from the crack pipe.
 One of the most deadening aspects of promiscuous spillage mode is that it tends to severe the connection between the heart and sexuality.

 We hate you.
 Sex loses all its power and magic when it becomes explicit, mechanical, overdone, when it becomes a mechanistic obsession.
 It becomes a bore.
 You have taught us more than anyone I know how wrong it is not to mix it with emotion, hunger, desire, lust, whims caprices, personal ties, deeper relationships that change its color, flavor, rhythms, intensities…